jherby2k/amridm2mqtt/README.md

 ## Changes from Original Project

-This fork is specifically for tuned for reading SCM messages.
+This fork is specifically tuned for reading SCM messages (but can easily be changed back to IDM with a few edits)

 - symbol lengths are tuned (and can be adjusted) to reduce CPU consumption
+- Uses a single MQTT session running in a background thread
+- Only updates MQTT when the value changes
+- More robust availability handling

 Example Topic:
 `meters/32109876/reading`